celiolucaslm/Bitcoin-Price-Prediction-Using-LSTM/README.md

-# Bitcoin Close Value Prediction Using LSTM
+# Bitcoin close value prediction using LSTM

 This project aims to comprehensively understand and practically apply a Deep Learning algorithm known as LSTM (Long Short-Term Memory).